 The themes of fragility, metamorphosis and survival are central to my work, which can be viewed as a continuum from personal to world issues.
 The determination of nature and humankind to overcome adversity, is at the core of my investigations.
 Into my work I weave personal narratives to illustrate how we cope with trauma, disease and recovery.
-This has led to explorations into sexual transitioning, cancer treatments and facing death.
+This has led to explorations into sexual transitioning, disease and facing death.
 On a more global scale I am looking at the effects of environmental stresses – climate change above all – and our patterns of living and consumption.

 Individual works and installations employ a strong narrative content.
 Through sight, sound and touch, I wish to facilitate an exchange, a dialogue with the viewer, encouraging a deeper involvement with the subject, enabling contemplation on the human condition, how we are not one, but have a wider impact on the biosphere.